Skip to main content

 A perfect example of remote rural life on the island

-Featured in: Towns & Villages Updated
+featured in Towns & villages Updated

 Set back inland, 17km north east of Eivissa, is the small village of San Lorenzo.
 It's an attractive traditional village with an 18th century church and a few houses.

-Sant Llorenc is a tiny hamlet tucked into the hills of north Ibiza.
-It is a quite little place home to very few tourist attractions other than the village itself.
-A church dominates the town, there’s a village school and two restaurants that cater for locals and visitors.
-Views out across the rugged interior of the island are beautiful.
+A tiny hamlet tucked into the hills of north Ibiza, it's a quiet little place, home to very few tourist attractions other than the village itself.
+The church dominates, there’s a school and two restaurants that cater for locals and visitors, and the views out across the rugged interior of the island are beautiful.

-History & Culture in North Ibiza
+History & Culture in [locality]

-Sights & Attractions in North Ibiza
+Sights & Attractions in [locality]

 The village itself is the main draw to Sant Llorenc, a small slice of rustic Ibizan life completely removed from the madcap tourism of the bigger towns and coastline.